ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Experiments

 As shown in Table \ref{compare two commongeneration losses}, w/o Text performance has declined significantly, while w/o Image has not declined significantly.
 This indicates that image tokens associated with textual context are more critical in the MKGC task.
 One possible explanation is that the importance of the same token may vary across different relations (as illustrated in Figure \ref{fig1}), a unique aspect of MKGC that $I_{image}$ representations fail to fully capture.
 Moreover, removing the MVTC component leads to a substantial performance drop in ELMM, primarily due to increased noise and intensified modality conflicts caused by the large number of image tokens.
 This ablation result further confirms that directly applying MLLMs to the MKGC task yields suboptimal outcomes. \textbf{It highlights the necessity of designing targeted image token compression and selection mechanisms to mitigate cross-modal information interference specific to this task.}

 Notably, ELMM achieves over 30\% faster inference without significant performance degradation compared to the non-pruned model, indicating redundancy in attention modules for the MKGC task.
 Moreover, removing the linear compensation or initializing its projection weights $W_c$ to zero both lead to comparable performance drops, suggesting that the effectiveness of linear compensation depends critically on appropriate initialization.
+Also, removing the multimodal knowledge reasoning completion layer similarly hurts overall performance.